 Your nurse or doctor will let you know if there’s anything else you need to do to prepare for your abortion.
 They’ll give you written instructions on how to take your pills.
 You will have access to a caring professional through the process — you’ll get a number you can call 24/7 if you have any questions or concerns.

-You’ll have a lot of bleeding and cramping after you take the second medicine, so plan ahead to make the process more comfortable.
+You’ll have a lot of bleeding and cramping after you take misoprostol, so plan ahead to make the process more comfortable.
 You can be at home, or wherever is comfortable for you to rest.
-You may also want to have someone you trust with you (or nearby) that you can call for support if you need anything.
+You may also want to have someone you trust with you (or nearby) that you can call if you need anything.
+The abortion process takes several hours, so try to clear your schedule for the day and just focus on caring for yourself if you can.

 What happens during a medication abortion?

-The abortion pill process has several steps and includes two different medicines.
+The abortion pill process has several steps and usually includes 2 different medicines: mifepristone and misoprostol.
+You can also have an abortion using only misoprostol.

 It’s normal to have some bleeding and spotting for several weeks after your abortion.
 You can use pads, tampons, or a menstrual cup — whatever's the most comfortable for you.
-But your nurse or doctor may recommend you use pads for the first few days after the abortion so you can track how much you're bleeding.
+But your nurse or doctor may recommend you use pads while the abortion is happening so you can track how much you're bleeding.

-The last step is a follow up with your nurse or doctor.
+The last step is to make sure the abortion worked.
 You may go back into the health center for an ultrasound or blood test.
-Or you’ll get a pregnancy test to take at home, followed by a phone call with your nurse or doctor.
+Or you’ll get a pregnancy test to take at home, followed by a phone call with your nurse or doctor if you want.
 These tests will make sure the abortion worked and that you’re healthy.

 In the unlikely case that the abortion doesn't work and you're still pregnant, your doctor or nurse will discuss your options with you.
-You may need another dose of medication or to have an in-clinic procedure to complete the abortion.
+You may need another dose of medicine or to have an in-clinic procedure to complete the abortion.
+If you have any questions or concerns during or after your abortion, Planned Parenthood can help you, even if we didn’t provide your abortion.

 How does a medication abortion feel?